zuplo/docs/docs/articles/monetization-policy-setup.md

 [API Key Authentication Policy](/docs/policies/api-key-inbound) and the [Monetization Inbound Policy](/docs/policies/monetization-inbound).

-The Monetization Inbound Policy is what ensures that customers are only able to call your API withing the quotas set in their Plan.

 ## 1/ Add API Key Authentication

 In order to identify customers calling your API, you'll add the